All Episodes

 And happy new year, ladies and gentlemen, to 2013.

-Rush Limbaugh will be back behind the golden EIB microphone tomorrow.
+Rush Limbaugh will be back behind the Golden EIB microphone tomorrow.

 That's the headline.

-And as some people say, well, these circumstances here are very unique.
+And as some people say well, these circumstances here are very unique.

 They're very unusual.

-And they and now they have all co-authored these upcoming, these what they're gonna, these these next things you're gonna be hearing about are these upcoming physical showdowns, the coming fights over sequestration, the coming fights over the debt ceiling.
+And they and now they have all co-authored these upcoming these, what they're gonna these, these next things you're gonna be hearing about are these upcoming physical showdowns, the coming fights over sequestration, the coming fights over the debt ceiling.

 You'll be hearing all about this.

-The New York Times is unhappy.
+The NEW YORK Times is unhappy.

-This is how left, how far left the New York Times and Obama's party is.
+This is how left, how far left.

-The New York Times is not happy with Obama.
+The NEW YORK Times is not happy with Obama.

-And his liberal base has got has given him some withering criticism, according to the New York Times, for caving into the Republicans and not taxing the rich more.
+The view from the left is that Obama just kept giving stuff away to the Republicans and his liberal base has got has given him some withering criticism, according to the NEW YORK Times, for caving into the Republicans and not taxing the rich more.

-Look, this is look, it is time to reflect.
+It is time to reflect.

 Shall we reflect for a moment on the complete lack of ability demonstrated by well, first off, and most importantly, demonstrated by the Democrats.

-They had four years, two of those years with complete control, and they did nothing except pass Obamacare, which the Americans did not want, and which is a disaster before it's even fully implemented.
+They had four years, two of those years, with complete control and they did nothing except pass Obamacare, which the Americans did not want and which is a disaster, before it's even fully implemented.

-And yet we do spend a lot of time here pinning this on Democrats.
+And yet we, we do spend a lot of time here pinning this on Democrats maybe that's a waste of time.

-Maybe that's a waste of time.
+Maybe that's a waste of time or pinning it on specific politicians.

-I mean, I I think, ladies and gentlemen, that the whole thing is perhaps much bigger than that.
+I mean, I think, ladies and gentlemen, that the whole thing is perhaps much bigger than that.

 This is not by particular individuals per se.